ECB's Asmussen: mission to Spain starts this evening

-Asmussen said the aim was to present a memorandum of understanding regarding a 100 billion euros (80 billion pounds) European bailout for Spain to the Euro group of finance ministers on July 9, including conditions for the financial sector.
+Asmussen said the aim was to present a memorandum of understanding regarding a 100 billion euros ($125 billion) European bailout for Spain to the Eurogroup of finance ministers on July 9, including conditions for the financial sector.

 "To reach the 9 July date is an ambitious but do-able time frame," he told Reuters by email.